 No Annual Fee Credit Cards in Spain

 Many banks offer free credit cards if you have a current account, such as ING Direct.
-If your bank charges for a credit card, doesn’t offer any bonuses and you don’t want to change bank, why not apply for one of the cards listed below?
+But if your bank charges for a credit card, doesn’t offer any bonuses and you don’t want to change bank, why not apply for one of the cards listed below?

 Club VIPS Visa

 Offered via BBVA, the Club VIPS Visa offers 1% cashback on all purchases in vouchers to use at any Grupo Vips restaurant.
 Each voucher is worth 3€ if you use it at lunchtime, but this is doubled to 6€ if you use them after 20:00 h from Monday to Thursday.

 Addtional special promos that increase the cashback to 5% are normally only applicable to repayment in monthly installments with interest (thus removing the cashback advantages).

 Grupo Vips restaurants include Vips, Ginos, Starbucks (except at airports), TGI Fridays, The Wok and more.

 Chain Store and Supermarket Credit Cards

 - Carrefour Visa Pass.
 Cashback of 1% on purchases when you spend 300€ a quarter (excluding supermarkets and petrol stations) returned with your quarterly Carrefour cheque, as well as 8% cashback at Carrefour petrol stations or 4% cashback at Cepsa petrol stations.
 You can request an additional card at no cost.